 3. LG C9PUA 65” Class HDR 4K UHD Smart OLED TV

 The LG C9PUA is a 4K HDR TV with HDR technology.
 This TV comes in several sizes you could opt for the 55-inch which would be one of the best TV for photo editing purposes.
 Then there is the 77-inch option, perfect for viewing your photos, making presentations.
 This model would be ideal for a medium-sized hall.

 All three sizes come with HDR10 technology for increased contrast and greater detail in both highlights and shadows.
 OLED panels are in anyways capable of producing higher contrast by switching off pixels that are required to be black.

-Overall this technology can display your HDR images much better than a traditional PC monitor.
-That is exactly why you have to be careful too.
-LED TVs apply a lot of boost to your images and at times go over the top trying to boost color, contrast, and dynamic range making the image appear farther from reality.
+Overall, this technology can display your HDR images much better than a traditional PC monitor.
+That is precisely why you have to be careful, too.
+LED TVs apply numerous boosts to your images and at times go over the top trying to boost color, contrast, and dynamic range making the image appear farther from reality.